About the Founder

 - Smart Plug/ Smart Plug Remote

 I am happy to say that my products are well-received by the deaf community.
-Today, I am the proud owner and CEO of Nopadol Group LLC.
-I love helping out my fellow deaf community with innovative devices that help them hear the world better using visual cues.
+Today, I am the proud owner and CEO of Nopadol Business Group Inc. I love helping out my fellow deaf community with innovative devices that help them hear the world better using visual cues.